bobbingwide/oik-bwtrace/README.md

 9. Daily Trace Summary file

 ## Upgrade Notice
-# 3.4.1
+# 3.4.2
-Upgrade for improved detection of when not to write the trace summary output.
-Tested with WordPress 6.3
+Now supports PHP 8.1 and PHP 8.2.

 ## Changelog
-# 3.4.1
+# 3.4.2
-* Changed: Improve bw_backtrace output for parameters which are null #112
+* Changed: Restore performance trace .json files after PHPUnit tests #109
-* Changed: Add bw_trace_check_content_type_header().
-Use static $ok in bw_trace_ok_to_echo() #107 #78
+* Changed: Several changes to support PHP 8.2 #113
-* Changed: Update shared libraries used by oik v4.9.0
+* Tested: With WordPress 6.3.1 and WordPress Multisite
-* Tested: With WordPress 6.3 and WordPress Multi Site
+* Tested: With WordPress 6.4-beta2 and WordPress Multisite
-* Tested: With PHPUnit 9
+* Tested: With PHPUnit 9.6
-* Tested: With PHP 8.0
+* Tested: With PHP 8.0, 8.1 and 8.2

 ## Further reading
 If you want to read more about the oik plugins then please visit the